Forest History

 KING SPRUCE: Pulpwood Operations in New England, ca. 1940

 Northeast Historic Film.
-Spruce-wood harvesting in Northern New England.
-Pulp cutters demonstrate tools and techniques.
+A detailed account of spruce-wood harvesting in Northern New England.
+Pulp cutters demonstrate, in great detail, their tools and techniques - assemble axes, use pulp hooks and cant dogs, load a horse-drawn sled, and more.
 23 min., color, sound.

 TIMBER IS A CROP: Pulpwood Harvesting in the 1940s and 1950s